pulzze/autoflow-documentation/docs/ids/action-array-is-empty/tooltip.md

-This Action returns true or false if Array is empty or not.
+Returns true or false if an array is empty or not